cosmos/cosmos-sdk/docs/spec/auth/gas_fees.md

 provide a fee of at least one denomination that matches a validator's minimum gas price.

-Tendermint does not currently provide fee based mempool prioritization and fee based mempool filtering is local to node and not part of consensus.
+Tendermint does not currently provide fee based mempool prioritization, and fee based mempool filtering is local to node and not part of consensus.
 But with minimum gas prices set, such a mechanism could be implemented by node operators.